W1nnieee/p8105_final/final_proposal.md

 We plan to focus on the following questions; these may evolve as our analysis progresses:

-1.  **Temporal trends**
-    - How have the number and severity of crashes changed over time (2012–2024)?
+1.  **Temporal trends** – How have crash counts and severity changed over time（2012-2014）？ Are there daily or seasonal patterns?
-    - Are there clear **seasonal patterns** or **daily/weekly cycles** in crash frequency?
-2.  **Spatial variation**
-    - Which boroughs and neighborhoods experience the highest collision rates and most severe crashes?
+2.  **Spatial variation** – Which boroughs and neighborhoods have the highest crash rates?
+Where are “hot spots”?
-    - Can we identify “hot spots” of collisions using spatial visualization?
-3.  **Contributing factors**
-    - What are the most common **contributing factors** (e.g., driver inattention, unsafe speed, alcohol involvement)?
-    - How do these factors differ by borough, time of day, or vehicle type (e.g., private cars vs taxis vs bicycles)?
+3.  **Contributing factors** – What are the most common causes (e.g., inattention, speeding, alcohol)?
+How do they differ by time or vehicle type? (e.g., private cars vs taxis vs bicycles)
-4.  **Policy evaluation (Vision Zero)**
-    - Did the launch of NYC’s *Vision Zero* initiative in 2014 coincide with noticeable changes in crash counts and fatalities?
-    - Are trends in serious injury and fatal crashes different before and after 2014?
+4.  **Policy evaluation (Vision Zero)** - Did the launch of NYC’s *Vision Zero* initiative in 2014 coincide with noticeable changes in crash counts and fatalities? - Are trends in serious injury and fatal crashes different before and after 2014?

 ## Data